sopel-irc/sopel.chat/index.md

-[Embolalia](https://embolalia.com) improved it even more, with a lot of help from [Dimitri Molenaars](http://tyrope.nl/index.php?lang=EN) and [Elad Alfassa](http://eladalfassa.com), and renamed it to Sopel.
-This is the current and most advanced version of the bot, which is supported by Nerdfighteria Network.
+[Embolalia](https://embolalia.com) improved it even more, with a lot of help from [Dimitri Molenaars](http://tyrope.nl/index.php?lang=EN) and [Elad Alfassa](http://eladalfassa.com), and renamed it to Willie, and later Sopel.
+This is the current and most advanced version of the bot.

 A number of other people have helped out along the way, and they can be seen in the [CREDITS](https://github.com/sopel-irc/sopel/blob/master/CREDITS) file in